L3MON4D3/LuaSnip/DOC.md

 ## Partial

-Evaluates a function on expand and inserts its' value.
+Evaluates a function on expand and inserts its value.

 `partial(fn, params...)`
 - `fn`: any function